Hibiscus Iced Tea with Rosewater

 Roses have been used since ancient times to flavour and scent food.
 Many Persian sweets and puddings and even savoury dishes are flavoured with rosewater.
 Persian rosewater is usually mild so it gives a pleasantly faint rose scent to food rather than an overpowering smell.

 Hibiscus tea and coolers are popular in so many different areas of the world, from the Middle East to Africa and the Caribbean.
 You can brew hibiscus on its own (it will be quite sour) or Just pop a few leaves in your favourite regular tea for added flavour.
 I usually mix my own teas.
 This way I can be sure that there are no additives, even hidden ones.
 I have shared the recipe for my favourite borage herbal tea in another post.
-If you are looking for healthy summer drinks check out my recipe for chia seed cooler too.
+If you are looking for healthy summer drinks check out my Rosewater and Chia Seed Drink too.